cr1st1p/docker-shinobi-cctv/README.md

 ### Differences

-Besides being written differently, the differences are:
+The differences come from the fact that this should generate an image that can be integrated into a Kubernetes cluster, and that it will contain only the CCTV related processes - no mysql setup for example.

+- build is different
+- container's purpose is to be used in a Kubernetes cluster
-- uses an external mysql server that you need to provide.
-It expects the information to be provided directly into the configuration file ```conf.json```
+- no incorporated Mysql server - leave it as an external dependency --It expects the information to be provided directly into the configuration file ```conf.json```
   - it also expects the database and the user to be created already
 - configuration file, *conf.json* and *super.json* would be generated from a *configmap*, inside a Kubernetes install
 - image size is smaller: 520Mb versus 1.3Gb.